Credentialled Infection Control professional – Expert (CICP – E)

 1. Complete AQF 9 Master of Infection Prevention and Control (or higher doctoral qualification) as approved by the ACIPC.

 1. Peer Review

-The applicant must identify a suitable peer reviewer as per the essential criteria described below, and request a confidential peer review be provided directly to the ACIPC CAPS Committee via the ACIPC Secretariat.
+The applicant must identify a suitable peer reviewer as per the essential criteria described below, and request a confidential peer review be provided directly to the ACIPC PACS Committee via the ACIPC Secretariat.